dakillerxd/github/content/games/2d-platformer/content.md

 ### Environmental Elements

-- Hazardous obstacles like lava and spikes that make traversal dangerous.- Soft objects that players can jump through from below but land on from above.
+- Hazardous obstacles like lava and spikes that make traversal dangerous.
+- Soft objects that players can jump through from below but land on from above.
 - Crumbling objects that add a sense of urgency and require quick decision-making.
 - Moving platforms that require timing and coordination to navigate.
 - Portals that transport players to different parts of the level or to entirely new areas.